biowpn/bioweapon/_posts/2025-01-25-std-nontype.md

 ---
-title: "std::non_type_t: What is it, and Why?"
+title: "std::nontype_t: What is it, and Why?"
 date: 2025-01-25
 ---